-- A supervisor falsely reports that work by a contractor has been completed to a satisfactory standard, in return for a kickback or other reward/benefit from the contractor. - Rewards/benefits are provided to an employee on a funding/grants panel for favourable outcome of funding/grants application.
+A supervisor falsely reports that work by a contractor has been completed to a satisfactory standard, in return for a kickback or other reward/benefit from the contractor.

 Attachment 6: Identifying fraud and corruption risks

 The Queensland Audit Office has listed factors to consider when identifying potential fraud risks.